erievs/mangospot8/README.md

 # Dependencies #

-Should all be included (for now) as of beta 1.0.0 .
+Should all be included (for now) as of Beta 1.0.1 .